 This Internship presents an opportunity for real-world experience.
 The major goal of this internship is to provide students with an experience that will enable students to apply the knowledge and skills acquired during coursework in a real world setting.
-Students will learn how decisions are made in collaboration with others, facing constraints and challenges they may not have faced in the academic world of the classroom.
-Prerequisite: 90 Cr.
-H. + min CGPA 2.0
+Students will learn how decisions are made in collaboration with others, facing constraints and such as macroeconomic analysis, fundamental security analysis, stock pitch, portfolio strategies and asset allocations.